 - Assess your students’ economic and financial literacy using CEE’s Online Assessment Center

-- Encourage your district or state to adopt comprehensive standards in economics and personal finance
+- Use CEE’s advocacy toolkit to encourage your district or state to adopt comprehensive standards in economics and personal finance

 - Engage your Chief State School Officer by exposing the problem and the solution